 I’ll be honest here, I haven’t worn a suit in nearly 7 years.
 My life in the corporate 9-5 world lasted approximately 5 years.
 My first job out of college was working at Norfolk Southern as a revenue accountant.
 This was a traditional corporate job in that I had to wear a suit every single day.
 My closet was stocked with Express and Loft.
 Super great, affordable office wear and still to this day is my go-to for pieces like that.
 And on “jean day” which was a charity event that you had to pay to participate in, I was reprimanded for my skinny jeans.
 But don’t worry, the miserable upper management who hated me wore them anyway.
 I hated it.
 They hated me.
 It was mutual.

 After a few months of interviewing, working on my pathetic blog at the time, and interning at an online high-end designer boutique, I finally got a job as an account executive at Alternative Apparel.
 I skipped to work every day I loved it so much.
 The casual office environment and culture in combination with working on a brand that I truly loved and wore was a dream come true.
 I worked there for four years working my way up to the southeast sales rep. Even as a sales rep meeting with clients regularly, I was still quite casual with my work outfits.
-It was just part of the company culture.

 We wore jeans, sneakers, our own tee shirts (they do really make the best tees and sweatshirts and still wear them ALL THE TIME).
 So I ended up storing most of the collar shirts, slacks and pencil skirts pretty soon after investing in all of the things.
 Now 7 years later, these pieces either no longer fit me, aren’t in style, or I just don’t need them.

 Now that I’m 3.5 years into blogging full time, I have an extensive closet of comfy tees, jeans and loungewear.
 Sure this is great for me, but you the reader have spoken and I have listened.
-So many of you have requested more 9-5 office outfit ideas.
+So many of you have requested more 9-5 office casual work outfit ideas.
 Still casual enough, comfy and stylish.
 Because I’m all about the effortless stuff here.
 Fashion doesn’t have to be fussy or uncomfortable.
 You can easily elevate an outfit effortlessly with just a few things here and there.

 And when thinking of what to wear to the office, I want to easily show you how to effortlessly elevate, feel stylish and not break the bank.
 I get the latter is a bit subjective, but you can’t really go wrong with the deals at Express and LOFT.
 Still, to this day, I head to those two stores to find dressier pieces that don’t cost a fortune.
 And bonus, looks great.